ghord/pipeware/Readme.md

 # Pipeware

-**Pipeware** is a library that enables developers to host custom async request pipelines, using middleware, dependency injection, and routing
+**Pipeware** is a .Net library that enables developers to host custom AspNetCore style request pipelines using middlewares, dependency injection, and routing

 ## Motivation